argilla-io/distilabel/docs/sections/pipeline_samples/papers/apigen.md

 ]
 ```

 The original paper refers to both python functions and APIs, but we will make use of python functions exclusively for simplicity.
 In order to execute and check this functions/APIs, we need access to the code, which we have moved to a python file: [lib_apigen.py](../../../../examples/lib_apigen.py).
 All this functions are executable, but we also need access to their *tool* representation.
-For this, we will make use of transformers' *get_json_schema* function.
-Read this nice blog post for more information on tools and the reasoning behind `get_json_schema`: [Tool Use, Unified](https://huggingface.co/blog/unified-tool-use).
+For this, we will make use of transformers' *get_json_schema* function[^1].

+[^1]: Read this nice blog post for more information on tools and the reasoning behind `get_json_schema`: [Tool Use, Unified](https://huggingface.co/blog/unified-tool-use).

-We have all the machinery prepared in our libpath, but take a look at the libpath to see what it's needed from these functions.
-With the help of `load_module_from_path` we will load this python module, collect all the tools, and add them to each row in our `data` variable.
+We have all the machinery prepared in our libpath, except from the *tool* definition.
+With the help of our helper function `load_module_from_path` we will load this python module, collect all the tools, and add them to each row in our `data` variable.

 ```python
 from distilabel.steps.tasks.apigen.utils import load_module_from_path